-"Private investors will not be inclined to invest in the production of knowledge unless they see an opportunity to... earn an adequate return on investment."34 Accordingly, uncertainty about future market returns plays a critical role in the decision to invest in R&D. 35 A study led by Dirk Czarnitzki shows that the level of current R&D investment falls as the degree of uncertainty about returns to innovation increases.36 Czarnitzki surveyed 566 product-innovating firms over several years using, among other sources, the Mannheim Innovation Panel (MIP) (a long-standing European business survey) and firm-level patenting data from the German Patent and Trademark Office.37 In both pooled- and random-effects models, Czarnitzki found that uncertainty in new product markets significantly reduces current firm-level R&D investment.38 For example, when the pooled model B was used, Czarnitzki found a 10% increase in uncertainty led to a reduction of R&D investment by 23%.39
+"Private investors will not be inclined to invest in the production of knowledge unless they see an opportunity to. . . earn an adequate return on investment."
+Accordingly, uncertainty about future market returns plays a critical role in the decision to invest in R&D.37 A study led by Dirk Czarnitzki shows that the level of current R&D investment falls as the degree of uncertainty about returns to innovation increases.
+Czarnitzki surveyed 566 product-innovating firms over several years using, among other sources, the Mannheim Innovation Panel (MIP) (a long-standing European business survey) and firm-level patenting data from the German Patent and Trademark Office.
+In both pooled- and random-effects models, Czarnitzki found that uncertainty in new product markets significantly reduces current firm-level R&D investment.
+In uncertainty led to a reduction of R&D investment by 23%.

 Although Czarnitzki also found that patent protection mitigates the influence of uncertainty on the firm's R&D decision, "when patenting is not an effective means of protection, it cannot mitigate the effect of product market uncertainty."
-40 In other words, a patent whose value is uncertain-e.g., due to the new disclosure requirement-likely would not mitigate the influence of uncertainty on a firm's R&D decision.
+42 In other words, a patent whose value is uncertain-e.g., due to the new disclosure requirement-likely would not mitigate the influence of uncertainty on a firm's R&D decision.

 Czarnitzki's study suggests that in the face of uncertainty, firms are more likely to forgo the R&D necessary to invent and secure patents.
 As a result, firms may have to rely on weaker and non-disclosed forms of intellectual property protection, such as trade secrets.
 Worse yet, firms may decide to innovate less and instead rely on others' research, to the detriment of scientific and industrial development.
-41 As the United States has stated previously "[n]ew disclosure requirements create uncertainties in the patent system that discourage research and development, the use of the patent system and the corresponding publication of inventions that may otherwise remain in confidence."42
+As the United States has stated previously "[n]ew disclosure requirements create uncertainties in the patent system that discourage research and development, the use of the patent system and the corresponding publication of inventions that may otherwise remain in confidence."